paule76/block-tor-iptables/README.md

     /root/block-tor-iptables/cron-service.sh 80 6667

-If you are unfamiliar with cron, you may read about it:
+If you are unfamiliar with cron, you may find it useful to read about:
 *   http://en.wikipedia.org/wiki/Cron
 *   http://www.adminschoice.com/crontab-quick-reference